THE MONARCH MILL & MINING COMPANY CAD designed and laser-Cut hO-Scale kit made by Michael

 are then cut out and sanded after the glue has dried.
 The wood strips are soaked in a mix of alcohol, inks, Vallejo colors and water for several hours - some shorter, the others a little longer

 in order to obtain different shades of color.
 Now all the walls of the main structure will receive the same treatment.
 Individual strips are pieced as if several strips had been put together in

 the original.
 Wall by wall is now processed in this way.

 A huge mill needs a huge smokestack!
-Testfitting the chimney from German manufacturer Kibri which maybe looks a bit too high and maybe needs some modification.
-Let's see if I will
+Testfitting the chimney from American manufacturer Bar Mills which looks amazing with the structure.
+A good choice I guess!
+Before

-modify these a little bit before final assembling and coloring / weathering.
+final assembling it will get its coloring / weathering.
 But the look of the building with such a smokestack looks good I guess!